largescale-dfss/manager/README.md

 This code is based off of the code from Assignment 3 in class.

-###Preparing Code
-First compile the protobufs into .py files by running `protoprep.sh`
-`bash protoprep.sh` command on Mac.

 ###Protofile Description
 `manager_django.proto` is in charge of communication between django and manager server.

 ###Running Server
 manager-server.py is the manager server.

-`python manager-server.py` to start the server.
+Running `startManager.sh` will compile the relevant protobuf files and will start the manager server.
+`bash startManager.sh` command on Mac.

 `python test-client.py` to test that the RPC connections are working.